SamueleFacenda/nixos-config/README.md

 ### Overlays (custom packages and other):
 - hyprgrass (use hyprland from nixpkgs instead of the hyprland.org flake)
 - micro-wakatime (faster loading)
-- nerdfonts (use monofur with patched bullet point)
+- nerdfonts (use monofur with bullet point character from anonymicePro)
 - rpl (update version)
 - xdg-desktop-portal-shana (new pkg)
 - monofurx (new pkg)